drjubbs/dota-stats/README.md

 	export DOTA_PASSWORD=password1
 	export DOTA_HOSTNAME=192.168.1.100
 	export DOTA_DATABASE=dota_prod
+	export DOTA_LOGGING=0
 	export FLASK_APP="server.py"

 	source ./env/bin/activate

 Prior to doing any work, `source` the file above (note that running the script will not work as the environmental variables will not be persistant).
+If more verbose output is needed, set `DOTA_LOGGING` to be greater than zero.

 Next create a basic shell scripts (`fetch.sh`, `fetch_summary.sh`, `fetch_win_rate.sh`) which activates the virtual environment and runs with required options.
 This script will be run from a user based crontab and will look something like this: